aluckhur/xcption/README.md

 ## What is XCPtion?

-XCPtion is a wrapper utility for [NetApp XCP](https://xcp.netapp.com/) NFS/CIFS file copy/migration utility (for CIFS the tool supports also robocopy.exe).
+XCPtion is a wrapper utility for [NetApp XCP](https://xcp.netapp.com/) NFS/CIFS file copy/migration utility.
+Support been also extended to: [robocopy] (CIFS), [cloudsync] (CIFS, NFS, S3, etc) (https://bluexp.netapp.com/cloud-sync-service), rclone (s3, google drive, ondrive and many more) (https://rclone.org/) and ndmpcopy (copy data between netapp volume/sub volume)

-XCPtion will be able to parallelly execute and manage multiple XCP jobs on more than one host in a distributed fashion.
+XCPtion has the capability to concurrently execute and manage multiple tasks across a cluster of servers in a distributed manner
-This is done by utilizing [Hashi Corp Nomad](https://www.nomadproject.io/) distributed scheduler.
+This is achieved by utilizing [Hashi Corp Nomad](https://www.nomadproject.io/) distributed scheduler.

-XCPtion also include support for NetApp CloudSync (https://cloudmanager.netapp.com/sync) and can manage cloudsync relationships using various source and target endpoints (nfs, nfs-fsx, cifs, s3, s3ontap, sgws, local).

-Also added support for rclone (https://rclone.org/) which can be used for cloud storage such as s3, google drive, ondrive and many more.

-And now it is also includes support for OnTap ndmpcopy that enables NetApp filer to filer volume/subvolume NDMP copy

 ## Where do I get XCPtion?